 Note: ARP finds the hardware address, also known as Media Access Control (MAC) address, of a host from its known IP address.

 Let’s look at how ARP works.

-Imagine a device wants to communicate with the other over the internet.
+Imagine a device that wants to communicate with the other over the internet.
 What ARP does?
-Is it broadcast a packet to all the devices of the source network.
+Does it broadcast a packet to all the devices of the source network.

-The above process continues till the second last network device in the path to reach the destination where it gets validated and ARP, in turn, responds with the destination MAC address.
+The above process continues till the second last network device in the path reaches the destination where it gets validated and ARP, in turn, responds with the destination MAC address.

-ARP: ARP is stand for (Address Resolution Protocol) it is responsible to find the hardware address of a host from a know ip address there are three basic ARP terms.
+ARP: ARP stands for (Address Resolution Protocol).
+It is responsible to find the hardware address of a host from a known IP address.
+There are three basic ARP terms.